-Hydrogen peroxide is also very helpful in fighting foot fungus.
-All you need is a solution of half hydrogen peroxide and half water to soak your feet in every evening.
+Nail fungus is a very common conditions.
+Experts think that it often develops from untreated athlete’s foot (NIH).
+In fact, hydrogen peroxide is also very helpful in fighting foot fungus.
+All you need is a solution of 50% hydrogen peroxide and 50% water to soak your feet in every evening.

-InfectionsHydrogen peroxide can aid in the fight against fungal and other skin infections.
-You can apply it directly to the area that’s troubling you several times a day.
+InfectionsHydrogen peroxide can aid in the fight against fungal and other skin infections

 Mites can accumulate in areas where you least expect or notice them, and they can cause your health to really deteriorate.
 To rid your home of mites, make a mixture of half hydrogen peroxide and half water, and spray any spots where you think you might have mites.

-If you want your hair to lighten a shade or two, mix 3% hydrogen with equal part water and spray onto your hair after your shower.
-The change isn’t too drastic, and it will look natural.
+If you want your hair to lighten a shade or two, mix 3% hydrogen with equal parts of water and spray onto your hair after showering.
+The change isn’t too drastic, and it will still look natural.